 During acquisition, the neutral stimulus is paired repeatedly with the unconditioned stimulus to form an association.

-Generally, it takes the two stimuli multiple pairings to become associated.
+Generally, it takes the a pair of stimuli multiple pairings to become associated.
 But sometimes, the association can be formed by a single NS-US pairing without repetition.

 E.g. A dog barked (NS) and then bit (US) a child’s leg.
 The child was very scared (UR).
 When this child hears a dog bark again (CS), they tremble with fear (CR).
 This learning process only took one pairing to complete.